 Photocracy: Defining Democracy Through Stories and Art will capture this moment in time by bringing the campus community together across differences through an artistic lens.
-During the next few weeks leading up to the Presidential election on November 3rd, Photocracy invites members of the U-M campus community to share what democracy means to them by submitting an image along with a short written or audio- or video-recorded explanation of the personal meaning of that image.
-Submissions will be showcased online in an ever-growing collage of images and videos, where viewers can view a diverse and wide-ranging collection of submission in a gallery of images to see and hear more about the unique perspectives of our campus community.
-Submissions will be used as raw material for a commissioned exhibit, installation, performance, composition, etc. from a U-M faculty or grad student artist with which the campus will interact during the inaugration week in January 2021 and beyond.
-Find more info, submit an image, view the gallery, and propose a work of art HERE.
+Photocracy invites members of the U-M campus community to share what democracy means to them by submitting an image along with a short written or audio- or video-recorded explanation of the personal meaning of that image.
+Submissions are showcased in an ever-growing online collage of images and videos, displaying a diverse and wide-ranging collection of unique perspectives of our campus community.
+Submissions will be used as raw material for a commissioned exhibit, installation, performance, composition, etc. from a U-M faculty and grad student artist or designer with which the campus will interact.

 experiments in translation